BenKnox9/etude2-syllableSlam/README.md

 the most effective way so far.

 ## Helper classes
-We used FileManip class as a helper class for generating counts of syllables in words from mhyph_spaces.txt
+We used `PrintDataSetValues.java` as a helper class for generating counts of syllables in words from dataset_space_separated.txt.

 ## Authors and acknowledgment